LoriGu5075/Final_Project/README.md

 While simple and interpretable, it struggled to capture the non-linear relationships inherent in stock price movements.
 **Final Model:**
 We replaced logistic regression with a Random Forest Classifier, a more robust ensemble-based algorithm capable of handling non-linear patterns.
-After hyperparameter tuning and feature selection, the Random Forest model achieved ~65% accuracy, a significant improvement.
+After hyperparameter tuning and feature selection, the Random Forest model achieved ~57-58% accuracy, a significant improvement.
 Feature Engineering and Selection
+**Advantages of Random Forest:**
+Handles Non-linearity:
+Unlike Logistic Regression, which assumes linear relationships, Random Forest leverages decision trees to model complex, non-linear patterns.
+Feature Importance:
+Random Forest provides feature importance scores, helping us identify the most impactful indicators for prediction.
+Robustness to Noise:
+The ensemble nature of Random Forest mitigates the risk of overfitting by averaging across multiple decision trees.
+Versatility:
+Random Forest handles missing data and redundant features better than simpler models, making it ideal for our exploratory feature engineering phase.

 Compared to the midterm, we significantly expanded the feature set, introducing multiple new indicators:

 Log Returns: Mitigated the non-stationarity of raw price data, allowing the model to better identify trends.